Where’s The Long Hair in Business?

 These are men who have bucked the trend.
 Whoever they were, wherever they came from, they were told to cut their hair…just like you were.
 They were told it wouldn’t fly in business, that to have a chance, they’d have to cut it.

-But they didn’t cut it (ok, maybe Mark did, still our boy though).
-They let it ride.
+But they didn’t cut it (ok Mark did, still), they let it ride.
 They said I’m blazing my own path, and if you don’t like the hair you can kick some rocks.

 We tip our lids to these legendary longhairs in business.
 And if any of you legends are reading this, we’d love to get a meeting with you.
 Beers are on The Longhairs.